-Larry Lockridge is author of books and essays on critical ethics and the European Romantics, a biography of his father, and four forthcoming short satiric novels.
-To date he is best-known for the prize-winning biography, Shade of the Raintree: The Life and Death of Ross Lockridge, Jr., Author of Raintree County (Viking, 1994; Penguin USA, 1995; Indiana University Press, 2014).
+Larry Lockridge is author of books and essays on critical ethics and the European Romantics, a biography of his father, and four short satiric novels, The Enigma Quartet.
+To date he is best-known for the award-winning biography, Shade of the Raintree: The Life and Death of Ross Lockridge, Jr., Author of Raintree County (Viking, 1994; Penguin USA, 1995; Indiana University Press, 2014).

 Tempted by careers in piano and mathematics, Larry Lockridge decided reluctantly that his greater aptitude was in literary studies.
 Majoring in English at Indiana University.
 Bloomington, and graduating in 1964, he received both Danforth and Woodrow Wilson fellowships and was off to Harvard, where he completed his doctorate in 1969.
 A good part of those five years was spent not in graduate seminars but at political protests, always excuse enough to duck out of class.
 Harvard professors then didn't seem particularly interested in teaching anyway.
 An instructor in Latin walked in with his back always to the class, faced the blackboard for the entire hour while indignantly correcting Loeb edition Latin, and exited not having established eye contact with anybody.